GameFoundry/bsf/Documentation/Manuals/User/bsl.md

 ~~~~~~~~~~~~~~

 ## Mixin overrides
 Mixins can override each other if another mixin is defined with the same name.
 The last defined mixin is considered the override and will be used in the shader.
 Shaders can also reference mixins that haven't been declared yet.
+This concept of mixin overrides allows you to change functionality of complex shaders without having to be aware of any code other than the mixin you are overriding.
+This concept is heavily used when writing surface and lighting shaders, as described in a later manual.

 ~~~~~~~~~~~~~~
 // This mixin overrides the MyMixin behaviour we defined above